Campus and District Operations

-- The Texas State Energy Conservation Offices (SECO) Schools and Teachers Web Site provides information about energy education, energy efficiency/management, and renewable energy and alternative fuels as well as continuing education opportunities for teachers and ways to involve students in energy conservation.
+- The Texas State Energy Conservation Offices (SECO) Schools and Teachers Website provides information about energy education, energy efficiency/management, and renewable energy and alternative fuels as well as ways to involve students in energy conservation.

-- The SECO Schools/Local Government Energy Program Web Site provides resources to aid districts in setting up and maintaining energy efficiency programs, such as the preliminary energy assessment services and the Advanced Energy Design Guide for K-12 School Buildings.
+- The SECO Schools/Local Government Energy Program Website provides resources to aid districts in setting up and maintaining energy efficiency programs.

 - The U.S. EPA Integrated Pest Management (IPM) in Schools Web page addresses the use of IPM in schools and suggests effective IPM strategies.

-- The U.S. Consumer Product Safety Commission Virginia Graeme Baker Pool and Spa Safety Act Web Site provides information about federal pool safety standards.
+- The U.S. Consumer Product Safety Commission Virginia Graeme Baker Pool and Spa Safely Act Website provides information about federal pool safety standards.

 For more information on transportation, see district policy and regulations at the following codes:

-- The Texas Education Agency (TEA) School Transportation Funding Web Site provides information related to transportation allotments, route services, and operations reports.
+- The Texas Education Agency (TEA) School Transportation Funding Website provides information related to the transportation allotment and route resources.

-- The TEA Bus Accident Reporting System Web Site provides information about reporting bus accidents and a searchable database of district accident reports compiled annually beginning with the 2007-08 school year.
+- The TEA Bus Accident Reporting System Website provides information about reporting bus accidents and a searchable database of annual district accident reports.

-- The Texas Commission on Environmental Quality (TCEQ) Texas Clean School Bus Program Web Site provides information about diesel exhaust and bus idling and a sample policy imposing a voluntary idling limit, as well as information about federal funding to upgrade school buses.
+- The Texas Commission on Environmental Quality (TCEQ) Texas Clean School Bus Program Website provides information about reducing emissions of diesel exhaust from school buses.

 For more information on food service, see district policy and regulations at the following codes:

-- The Texas Department of Agriculture (TDA) Food & Nutrition Web Site provides an overview of nutrition programs, such as the National School Lunch Program, School Breakfast Program, and Summer Feeding Programs, that may be provided by districts.
+- The Texas Department of Agriculture (TDA) Food & Nutrition Website provides an overview of nutrition programs that may be provided by districts, such as the National School Lunch Program, School Breakfast Program, and Summer Feeding Programs.

-- The USDA Healthy Meals Resource System School Food Service Web Site provides guidance and training opportunities regarding child nutrition, special diets, and food safety, as well as recipes and menu planning using USDA commodity foods.
+- The USDA Healthy Meals Resource System Website provides guidance and training opportunities regarding child nutrition, special diets, and food safety, as well as recipes and menu planning tools.